Customer Acquisition Funnel: The Complete Guide

 On average, acquiring a new customer costs a brand five times more than retaining an existing customer.
 This is why some marketers also call this phase “the engagement”.
 To build customer loyalty, it is important to continue the dialogue with customers who have invested in your brand's products or services.

-Effective acquisition funnel marketing, such as email renewal campaigns, social media communications, and loyalty programs, can impact customer brand loyalty.
+Effective acquisition funnels in marketing, such as email renewal campaigns, social media communications, and loyalty programs, can impact customer brand loyalty.
 At the end of this stage, the goal is to obtain loyal and satisfied customers who become brand ambassadors and long-lasting customers.
-Without tracking and metrics, it's impossible to measure the effectiveness of a brand's funnel marketing strategy.
+Without tracking and metrics, measuring the effectiveness of a brand's funnel marketing strategy is impossible.
 Here are three approaches to measuring and optimizing your customer acquisition funnel strategy.

 Without tracking and metrics, it's impossible to measure the effectiveness of a brand's funnel marketing strategy.
 Here are three approaches to measuring and optimizing your customer acquisition funnel strategy.